biswadeep29/basic_recommender_system/README.md

 ## 📂 Files Included

 - `app.py` and `Movie Recommender System.ipynb` – main code
-- `movies.csv` – dataset
+- `movie_dict.pkl` – movie data stored as a dictionary
-- `similarity.pkl` – precomputed similarity scores
 - `README.md` – you're reading it
 - `requirements.txt` – dependencies

+## 📂 Files *Not* Included

+- `similarity.pkl` – Precomputed similarity scores
+  ⚠️ Not uploaded due to file size limit (25MB).
+You can either:
+  - Recompute it at runtime (recommended for small datasets), or
+  - Generate it locally using the script.

 ---